National Native American Boarding School Healing Coalition: Oral History Project

+As many as 400 survivors have been interviewed over the course of the two-year project.

+Education

 NABS has also collaborated with the National Indian Education Association to create "a 12-module curriculum" targeting the long-standing detrimental effects stemming from cultural ethnocide committed by the boarding schools.
 The program is geared toward Native American educators, students, and community members.